RubyMoney/money/README.md

 some_code_to_setup_exchange_rates
 Money.new(1000, "USD").exchange_to("EUR") == Money.new(some_value, "EUR")

-# Formatting (see Formatting section for more options)
+# Formatting (see Formatter section for more options)
 Money.new(100, "USD").format #=> "$1.00"
 Money.new(100, "GBP").format #=> "£1.00"
 Money.new(100, "EUR").format #=> "€1.00"